bclindner/chipbot/README.md

 #### Generosity

 Generosity tracks which users are giving the most karma using the ++ commands.
 Every time a user issues such a command, their generosity value increases.
+If a user issues the -- command, their generosity will decrease.
 This information will give a metric of who is using the system the most to increase other user's karma.

 Checking generosity
 - generosity